blockwatch-cc/tezos-api/content/api.md

 | **hash** | on-chain hashes encoded as base58-check strings |
 | **money** | monetary quantities are expressed as `float64` with 6 decimal points (the Tezos coin unit precision); market endpoints use 5 or more decimal points depending on the fiat or crypto pairs |

 For efficiency reasons, timestamps in JSON bulk arrays are encoded as UNIX time at millisecond resolution.
 That is, value `0` represents `Jan 1, 1970 00:00:00 UTC`.
-Timestamps in explorer responses are encoded according to [RFC 3339](https://tools.ietf.org/html/rfc3339) (`2018-09-06T08:07:38Z`) for convenience and human readability.
+Timestamps in explorer responses and CSV output are encoded according to [RFC 3339](https://tools.ietf.org/html/rfc3339) (`2018-09-06T08:07:38Z`) for convenience and human readability.

 Timestamps in queries can be expressed in multiple ways: